jesqi/docs/docs/dir/hosted-agent-directory.md

 ## Features

-AGNTCY Agent Directory enables users to:
+Outshift Agent Directory, powered by AGNTCY, enables users to:

 * View and search for public agent records.
 * View your organization's public and private agent records.